 Many schools have already taken extra security precautions and are still at great risk.
 The only thing that your suggestion would achieve is increased expenditure for an already strained educational system.
-It is obvious that the need for these precautions, and the general paranoia which results from them, would cease to exist if many American youths did not have easy access to lethal weapons in the first place.
+It is obvious that the need for these precautions, and the general paranoia which results from them, would cease to exist if many Americans did not have easy access to lethal weapons in the first place.

 "Endless rampages and mass shootings in the U.S

 While Dr. Moore argues that; “an assault rifle is designed to deliver fatal wounds”, you state that “AR-style rifles are used in everything from small-game hunting to competitive marksmanship”.
 Most people won’t be using them for field sports.
-The battle on terror should begin at home by combatting assault rifles not anyone daring to criticize the use of them.
+The war on terror should begin by combatting assault rifles, not anyone daring to criticize the use of them.